openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 - User will create proper CVR with status.phase as `Recreate` on new pool and `spec.ReplicaID` same as the one of CVR on old pool.

+#### Removing replica
+- User will edit CStorVolume CR to set 'DesiredReplicationFactor' and Remove replicaID entry in `spec.ReplicaList` related to replica which will be deleted.
+- User will delete respective CVR(whcih is removed in above step).

-### High Level Design
+### High Level Design of Replica Scaleup
-cstor-volume-mgmt watches for CStorVolume CR and updates istgt.conf file if there is any change in DesiredReplicationFactor.
+cstor-volume-mgmt watches for CStorVolume CR and updates istgt.conf file if there is increased change in DesiredReplicationFactor.
 It will trigger istgtcontrol command so that istgt updates DRF during runtime.

-A listener will be created on UnixDomain socket in cstor-volume-mgmt container. istgt connects to this listener to update the replica related information if there is any change in the list. cstor-volume-mgmt updates the status.ReplicaList part of CStorVolume CR and sends the success/failure of CR update as reponse to istgt.
+A listener will be created on UnixDomain socket in cstor-volume-mgmt container. istgt connects to this listener to update the replica related information if there is any change in the list. cstor-volume-mgmt updates the spec.ReplicaList and status.ReplicaList part of CStorVolume CR and sends the success/failure of CR update as reponse to istgt.

-During start phase of cstor-volume-mgmt container, it updates the istgt.conf file with values from spec.DesiredReplicationFactor and status.ReplicaList of CStorVolume CR.
+During start phase of cstor-volume-mgmt container, it updates the istgt.conf file with values from spec.DesiredReplicationFactor and spec.ReplicaList of CStorVolume CR.

 #### Components interaction: